Graylog2/documentation/pages/enterprise/setup.rst

 DEB
 ~~~

-The installation on distributions like Debian or Ubuntu could be done with *apt-get* as installation tool from the previous installed online repository.
+The installation on distributions like Debian or Ubuntu can be done with *apt-get* as installation tool from the previous installed online repository.

 ::